Xisco (footballer, born 1986): Córdoba

-After his release, Xisco returned to his country by joining Córdoba CF of the second level– upon arriving, he spoke of his hopes to revive his career whilst helping his team.
-He made his debut for his new club on 9 March 2013, coming on as a substitute and scoring a goal in a 3–4 defeat at FC Barcelona B.
+After his release, Xisco returned to his country by joining second-division Córdoba CF– upon arriving, he spoke of his hopes to revive his career whilst helping his team.
+He made his debut for his new club on 9 March 2013, coming on as a substitute and scoring a goal in a 4–3 defeat at FC Barcelona B.

 Xisco appeared regularly for the Andalusians during the 2013–14 campaign, scoring ten goals as they returned to the Spanish top flight after a 42-year absence.
 On 23 January 2015, after featuring sparingly, he was loaned to RCD Mallorca until June.

 Later years

 On 21 July 2017, after a one-season spell at Thailand's Muangthong United FC, Xisco signed a two-year contract with Osasuna.
 He scored five times in 2018–19, as the latter side returned to the top tier as champions.

 On 16 September 2019, the 33-year-old Xisco agreed to a deal at Peñarol until the end of the Clausura Tournament in Uruguay.
 The following 15 January, he agreed to another year in Montevideo.

 Xisco returned to Spain and its second division on 1 February 2021, signing for AD Alcorcón as a free agent.
+Two years later, having been training in Dubai to remain fit, he rejoined his first club CD Atlético Baleares after 20 years.

+On 29 January 2024, Xisco announced his retirement at 37.
+Three months later, his last team confirmed their relegation to Segunda Federación.